Olooce/MWM_PMS_SpringBootAPI/README.md

 This API provides endpoints for managing various entities within a Payroll Management System (PMS).
 The entities include Allowances, Bank Details, Branches, Contact Information, Deductions, Departments, Employees, Exports, Notifications, Salaries, System Users, and Taxes.
 Each controller corresponds to a specific entity and provides RESTful endpoints for CRUD operations and other specific actions.

+## Related Repositories

+This project also includes a [React client application](https://github.com/username/employee-management-client) that interacts with the API.

 ## Controllers and Endpoints

 ### 1. **AllowanceController**